Australia❜s Big Things: Six to see on Your Next Road Trip

 It’s no wonder Australia's big things have become such beloved destinations for road-trippers.
 As a matter of fact, there are so many roadside sights Down Under worth visiting that people might get carried away and miss some true gems.

-So we've put together a list of the ultimate Aussie roadside attractions for every traveller.
-Here are the top six big things to see on your next Aussie road trip.
+So we've put together a list of the top six big things in Australia to see on your next Aussie road trip.

 1. Big Merino, New South Wales

-Sheep wool is one of the most popular export products of Australia so it's little wonder you might see a huge statue of the merino sheep in Goulburn, New South Wales.
-On the road leading from Canberra to Sydney, there’s this 50-feet tall sheep, dominating the surrounding landscape!
+Sheep wool is one of the most popular export products of Australia, so it's little wonder you might see a huge statue of the merino sheep in Goulburn, New South Wales.
+On the road leading from Canberra to Sydney, there’s a 50-feet tall sheep, dominating the surrounding landscape!
 It was built in 1985, modelled after a local ram named Rambo.

 Tourists can climb inside this structure to view the world through Rambo’s eyes.
 You can buy sheep souvenirs here too.